Shakirat Utegaziyev

-The Mangystau Region, economically prosperous due to its energy industry, officially became an administrative region in 1973 and formed its Regional Division of Health and Medicine that same year.
-Utegaziyev presided as its founding, and longest-serving, Chairman.
+The Mangystau Region, economically prosperous due to its energy industry, officially became an administrative region in 1973 and established its Regional Division of Health and Medicine that same year.
+Utegaziyev served as its founding and longest-serving Chairman.

 Career

 During his tenure, Shakirat Utegaziyev initiated the construction and development of the Mangystau Regional Hospital, notable as being the 4th medical complex of its kind in the Soviet Union.
 Today, the Mangystau Regional Hospital consists of over 25 specialized departments, including cardiology, surgery, gastroenterology, as well as many other diagnostic treatment facilities.

 As Chairman of the Mangystau Region Division of Health and Medicine, Utegaziyev facilitated the development, training and education of the next generation of medical health professionals.
 Utegaziyev created programs where every year, 20-25% of the Mangystau Region’s medical professionals underwent additional advanced training at leading USSR hospitals and medical schools to upgrade their credentials.

 Publications

 Shakirat Utegaziyev is the author of numerous publications, which are housed in leading medical schools and academic databases internationally, such as Harvard Medical School, Indiana University School of Medicine, the United States National Library of Medicine and JSTOR.

 Utegaziyev’s works are also cited in academic publications such as the Population and Development Review.